sreitich/sreitich.github.io/_posts/2025-02-25-animation-actor.markdown

 We want to support static meshes _and_ skeletal meshes.
 But we need to handle spawning slightly differently depending on which of these we want to spawn.
 That means we need different spawning code depending on whether our notify is using a static mesh or a skeletal mesh.

 Let's start with static meshes.
 If our `MeshToSpawn` is a static mesh asset, we want to spawn a `StaticMeshActor` with our notify's parameters and set its mesh to our `MeshToSpawn`.
+We also need to initialize its mobility, so we can optionally attach it later.

 {% highlight c++ %}
 // Spawn a static mesh actor if the mesh to spawn is a static mesh.